DNAlchemist/meta-gitlab-self-hosted/README.md

  ```

 ### Init repository list
-To init or refresh repository list, execute the init_repos.sh script
+To init or refresh repository list, execute the init.sh script

 To usage, you need to obtain some environment from your bitbucket account.